Hadi Poyrazoğlu

 Hadi Poyrazoğlu — Biography

-He moved to Istanbul when his father, a civil servant, was reassigned there.
-After losing his mother and father at an early age, he was raised by his aunt and grandmother.
-The Karagöz shadow plays and puppet shows staged during Ramadan in Istanbul's Fatih, Aksaray and Karagümrük districts made a deep impression on him.
-At only nine years of age he began learning shadow play under Karagöz Saffet, and later continued his training with Mehmet Muhittin Sevilen, known as Hayali Küçük Ali.
+Hadi Poyrazoğlu was born in 1901 (some sources say 1903) on Mytilene; after losing both parents at a young age, he was raised by his aunt and grandmother.
+Once his family settled in Istanbul, the Karagöz shadow-puppet screens set up during Ramadan in the Fatih, Aksaray and Karagümrük districts left a lasting impression on him.
+At nine he began learning shadow play under Karagöz Saffet, later apprenticing with Mehmet Muhittin Sevilen, known as Hayali Küçük Ali.

 Comments (0)